PC (footballer): Tampa Bay Rowdies

 On July 24, 2016, PC was sold to the Tampa Bay Rowdies.
 He had one goal and one assist in 14 appearances with Tampa Bay.

 Orlando City

-On January 4, 2017 it was announced that he was signed by Major League Soccer side Orlando City.
+On January 4, 2017, it was announced that he was signed by Major League Soccer side Orlando City.
 On September 24, 2017, PC was shown a red card during a match against the Portland Timbers after he elbowed Diego Chará in the face.
 PC played in eight MLS games and one further US Open Cup match registering one assist during the 2017 season.

-PC scored his first goal with Orlando City on June 6, 2018 in a 2018 U.S. Open Cup match against Miami United FC.
+PC scored his first goal with Orlando City on June 6, 2018, in a 2018 U.S. Open Cup match against Miami United FC.
 He also featured in eight MLS games in 2018.
 On December 9, 2018, PC was traded to the Vancouver Whitecaps FC in exchange for the Whitecaps' natural third-round pick in the 2019 MLS SuperDraft.

+On 20 July 2024, PC announced his retirement from football, effective immediately.